Thu, 06/15/2017 - 11:58

 By Katie Carson

-The Hot Rod Industry Alliance (HRIA) is hosting a series of general membership meetings at the Goodguys Rod & Custom Association events taking place in Columbus, Ohio; Pleasanton, California; and at the NSRA Nationals in Louisville, Kentucky.
+The Hot Rod Industry Alliance (HRIA) is hosting a series of general membership meetings at Goodguys Rod & Custom Association events in Columbus, Ohio; Pleasanton, California; and the NSRA Nationals in Louisville, Kentucky.

 The meetings serve as an opportunity for hot-rod industry professionals to connect with the SEMA council that represents their market.
 Learn about the latest initiatives and projects the council is working on, and let your voice be heard by bringing your ideas to the table.